About the Nebraska Family Times and Shelly Burke

 Through this time I continued to promote both of my books; as a self-publisher I was responsible for all of the publicity and promotion.
 As part of promotion, I contacted various magazines and newspapers about doing a review of either book.
 One of the newspapers I contacted was the Nebraska Family Times.
 To my surprise, the editor of the paper at that time asked me if I would write for the paper!
 I was thrilled with the request and happy to do so; I reported on Nebraska news.

 In the summer of 2008 the editor of the paper approached me with another request; would I be interested in buying the paper from her and taking over publication of the Nebraska Family Times?
-I was shocked by the request and my immediate thought was "I've never done anything like that--I can't run a newspaper!"
-But when I mentioned my doubts to Tim, his response was, "Why not?
-This would be the perfect thing for you to do!"
-So, after much prayer and talking with friends, I became the publisher and editor of the Nebraska Famliy Times!
+I was shocked by the request and my immediate thought was "I've never done anything like that--I can't run a newspaper!" but after much prayer and talking with friends, I became the publisher and editor of the Nebraska Family Times!

 The mission of the Nebraska Family Times is to "inspire, encourage, and motivate readers in their Christian walk," and I strive to do that with the articles I print and write every month.
 It is my prayer that articles will touch the hearts and minds of readers, strengthen their faith, and bring them closer to God.

 Through the years I've added and changed features of the paper, in an attempt to bring more valuable information to readers.
+We recently added the columns the Bible Quiz and Ask the Expert to the paper and have received very positive feedback about those features.
 I'm thankful that several local authors write for the paper on a regular basis; I enjoy reading their articles am blessed to have them writing for the paper!
 I work to continue to improve the paper, and I welcome any suggestions from readers.
+We also publish articles by nationally known Christian authors.

 One of my favorite parts of being the editor is featuring local people, families, and events.
 I enjoy promoting organizations that people might not otherwise hear of, and spotlighting individuals and families who are using their faith to encourage and help others.